Fastlane (2017): Storylines

-The event compromised ten matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised 10 matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw brand, while storylines were produced on WWE's weekly television shows, Monday Night Raw and the cruiserweight-exclusive 205 Live.

 On the January 2, 2017, episode of Raw, Goldberg was the first guest on The Kevin Owens Show, where he confronted WWE Universal Champion Kevin Owens.
 Goldberg declared that he would win the Royal Rumble on January 29 and face the Universal Champion at WrestleMania 33.
 After eliminating Brock Lesnar from the Royal Rumble match but failing to win, Goldberg accepted Lesnar's challenge for a final match at WrestleMania 33 after interrupting Owens' and United States Champion Chris Jericho's promo.
 After Owens mocked Goldberg, Goldberg then challenged Owens for the Universal Championship at Fastlane.
 Jericho accepted the match on the behalf of Owens and it was made official later that night.
 Owens was initially mad at the decision, but conceded, knowing that Jericho would have his back in the match.
 However, the following week on Raw, Owens turned on Jericho during Jericho's "Festival of Friendship" for Owens, brutally attacking Jericho, who was taken to a medical facility.
 On the February 20 episode of Raw, Owens shifted his focus to Goldberg.
 He insulted Goldberg and stated that he would outsmart him at Fastlane.
 Owens then stopped short of explaining his attack on Jericho.
 Goldberg appeared the following week to address the comments made by Owens and promised that he would defeat Owens and be the Universal Champion going into his WrestleMania 33 match with Lesnar.
 Owens came out, touted how he had defeated everyone he had faced, and then said that he would end Goldberg at Fastlane.